 During the peak season, an entire township of Dhordo is set up with luxury tents, marketplace, cultural shows, travel arrangements etc.

 Alternatively, you can stay in traditional mud houses called Bhungas – recreated for the modern traveler.
 Of course, the regular hotels are always there for the risk averse.

 Bhuj is the nearest city with an airport & train connection.
 The Rann is about a 2-hour drive from there.
 It can also be reached via Ahmedabad, which is a bigger city.
 Mumbai city is an overnight journey & easy to connect to for the Rann of Kutch.

 Angkor Wat, Cambodia

 One of the most famous landmarks in Asia is without a doubt Angkor Wat in Siem Riep in Cambodia.
-It’s also the world’s largest religious monument, with over a thousands temples spreading across an area of more than 400 acres.
-It was built in the beginning of the 12th century dedicated to Vishnu, the Hindu God.
+It’s also the world’s largest religious monument, with over a thousand temples spreading across an area of more than 400 acres.
+It was built at the beginning of the 12th century and dedicated to Vishnu, the Hindu God.
 But by the end of the same century, it was made a Buddhist temple.

 One of the temples, Ta Prohm, was filming location in the famous movie Tomb Rider.
 It’s a temple overgrown by giant trees.

-Prices for a one day pass in 2021 was 37 USD.
+The price for a one-day pass in 2021 was 37 USD.
 You need to keep your pass with you at all times as there are checks around the large temples.

 Opening hours: 05:00-18:00